edgedb/edgedb/docs/clients/js/generation.rst

   Make sure your development database is up-to-date with your latest schema before running a generator!

-If you're using ``gel project init``, the connection is automatically handled for you.
+If you're using :gelcmd:`project init`, the connection is automatically handled for you.
 Otherwise, you'll need to explicitly pass connection information via environment variables or CLI flags, just like any other CLI command.
 See :ref:`Client Libraries > Connection <edgedb_client_connection>` for guidance.